flexera-public/policy_templates/cost/google/cud_recommendations/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - A list of email addresses to notify
-- *Location* - Location to check, it can be the zone, region or global
+- *Region* - Region to check, it is GCP Region locations
 - *Project ID* - Google Projects to Query.
 Leave blank to query all projects.

 ## Policy Actions